Today I’m taking the coffee table decor outside, as I share my tips for how to plan your own outdoor coffee table decor, from start to finish!

 How do you deal with rainy weather?

 My biggest concern with buying an outdoor patio set like this was bad weather!
 I didn’t want my beautiful new wood furniture and nice ivory cushions to be ruined within a summer.
 So my advice?
 Do your research!
-I read a lot of reviews for a lot of different sets, and kept in mind the return policies on each website.
-The set I finally set on was one that weathers well according to a lot of other reviewers, and I don’t have a problem with the look of weathered wood furniture on a patio at all!
+I looked for various options like awnings and weather protection furniture covers.
+Retractable awnings seemed like a good idea since we could have easily shopped for one at any of the Bradenton awning companies that were close by.
+However, after reading a lot of reviews for so many different furniture sets, and their return policies, the set I finally chose was one that weathers well according to a lot of other reviewers.
+As a matter of fact, I don’t think I would have any problem with the look of weathered wood furniture on my patio.
 As for the cushions, I chose to use two options:

 What are your favorite tips for outdoor summertime decor?
 Share with me by commenting below, and scroll down to shop this post!